Mpemba Effect in Many-Body Systems Near Equilibrium: Introduction

 When two systems relax toward a common equilibrium, one naturally expects that the state initially farther from equilibrium will remain farther away at all subsequent times.
 Relaxation processes typically preserve the ordering of deviations from equilibrium.
 Surprisingly, under certain conditions a system that starts farther from equilibrium can approach equilibrium faster than one that begins closer.
 This counterintuitive phenomenon is known as the \textit{Mpemba effect}, first reported in water freezing experiments~\cite{Mpemba} and subsequently observed in a wide range of classical and quantum systems~\cite{Lasanta,Kumar,Lu,Klich,Ares,Baity}.
 In general, a Mpemba effect occurs when the global distance to equilibrium of an initially hotter system crosses that of a colder one at a finite time (Fig.~\ref{fig Mpemba}).
-Most existing explanations rely on nonlinear dynamics, metastability, or complex energy landscapes, where initially hotter systems exploit faster relaxation pathways through multiple basins or temperature-dependent transitions.
-Such mechanisms have been identified, for example, in granular fluids, spin glasses and quantum systems~\cite{Lasanta,Baity,Klich}.
-While these scenarios successfully explain specific realizations of the effect, they typically involve dynamics far from equilibrium and remain strongly system dependent.
+The Mpemba effect has been investigated in systems ranging from granular fluids and spin glasses to stochastic Markov processes, radiative thermal networks, and quantum systems~\cite{Lasanta,Lu,Klich,Baity,Ares}.
+Existing theoretical descriptions reveal several mechanisms underlying anomalous relaxation, including metastability, nonlinear energy landscapes, and spectral properties of linear relaxation operators.
+In particular, linear Markovian theories have shown that a hotter state may relax faster when its projection onto the slowest relaxation mode is sufficiently suppressed~\cite{Lu,Klich}.
+A similar mechanism has recently been identified in many-body radiative heat-transfer systems operating within the linear-response regime.
+Despite these advances, a unified understanding of how reciprocity and many-body interactions constrain the different manifestations of the Mpemba effect remains lacking.